 Management and organisation

-The Project is organised by a central office but it operates through community segments and city partners who carry out the internal and external surveys.
+The project is organised by a central office and operates through community segments and city partners who carry out the internal and external surveys.
 Community segments are partner associations based in Bristol city wards and city partners replicate the CHEESE Project, in coordination with Bristol, in other cities (more details on who we work with here).

-Our central office management team consists of six people:
+Our central office management team consists of seven people:

 The CHEESE pilot project was setup in November 2014 with funding from Bristol Green Capital 2015 and with the support of Bristol Energy Network.
-Two initial small grants of £5,000 were awarded to Easton Energy Group and Ambition Lawrence Weston.
-A further two grants were awarded to the Bishopston, Cotham and Redland Neighbourhood Partnership of £2,000 and £1,610.
+Two initial small grants were awarded to Easton Energy Group and Ambition Lawrence Weston.
+A further two grants were awarded to the Bishopston, Cotham and Redland Neighbourhood Partnership of £2,000 and £1,610 respectively.

 For phase two of the project, the CHEESE Project recieved:

 - £4,400 from the Bristol Community Energy Best Practice fund.

 - £10,000 from the Bristol Community Energy Fund.